VincentWei/MiniGUI/README.md

 Q: Which architecture does MiniGUI support?

+A: x86 32/64-bit, ARM 32/64-bit (Cortex A7, Cortex A9, ARM7/AMR9/StrongARM/xScale),
-A: Intel x86, ARM (ARM7/AMR9/StrongARM/xScale), PowerPC, MIPS, DragonBall, ColdFire, Blackfin, and so on.
+   PowerPC, MIPS, DragonBall, ColdFire, Blackfin, and so on.

 Q: Does MiniGUI offer the support for grey LCD with 4bpp (bits per pixel)?

 A: Yes, it offers.
 It even offers the support for 1bpp and 2bpp LCD.

-## COPYING

-Copyright (C) 2002~2017, Beijing FMSoft Technologies Co., Ltd.

-Copyright (C) 1998~2002, WEI Yongming

 ## NOT FREE FOR COMMERCIAL USE